 - Please avoid underlining – use italics instead where possible.

 - Italicise the name or title of newspapers, books, journals, poems, plays, films, TV programs, art works, song titles, and music.

-- Italicise foreign expressions (better, try to find an English language term).
+- Italicise foreign expressions (or try to find an English language term).

-- Please try to avoid italicising for emphasis as it makes the text look messy and can be hard to read.
+- Avoid italicising for emphasis as it makes the text look messy and can be hard to read.

 - Either Australian or UK English spelling is acceptable – though authors need to decide on one or the other.
 Do not, however, change the spelling in any quote.

 - Use double quotation marks for all direct quotations, except where the citation is more than four lines.
 In this case, format the quotation as an indented quotation without quotation marks.

 - Use single quotation marks for quotes inside quotes.

 - Use double quotation marks around directly quoted material, direct speech, for titles of episodes and speeches, for colloquialisms, or if you are using a word in an unusual way.